 Group Travel Insurance: If you are a group of 20 or more people, you can buy group travel insurance plan.
 It covers trip cancellation, baggage loss or damage, medical evacuation and delay of trips.

-Schengen Travel Insurance: It is mandatory to buy Schengen travel insurance if you are travelling to Schengen countries – Austria, Denmark, Czech Republic, Finland, France, Poland, Germany, etc. for more than 90 days.
+Schengen Travel Insurance: It is mandatory to buy Schengen travel insurance if you are travelling to Schengen countries like Austria, Denmark, Czech Republic, Finland, France, Poland, Germany, etc. for more than 90 days.
+These are 26 countries of Europe.
 The policy includes medical emergency services, 24/7 assistance, accident or injury coverage, death and disability cover, repatriation, etc.

 Asia Travel Insurance: If you are travelling to other Asian countries, you can opt for Asia travel insurance.
 Under this policy, your medical and other unexpected expenses will be covered.

 Customised Travel Insurance: Some people prefer customised travel insurance plan where they can customise the insurance coverage according to their requirements.
 This service is offered by some insurers in specific regions of the globe.